The Healing Kitchen

 4 organic whole allspice or juniper berries

-Cut the above ingredients into large chunks and place in a 12 quart stockpot.
+INSTRUCTIONS: Cut the above ingredients into large chunks and place in a 12 quart stockpot.
 Fill pot (two inches below rim) with filtered water, then cover and bring to a boil.
 Turn down to a simmer and cook uncovered for 2 - 6 hours until vegetables are tender and stock is a medium caramel color.
 Strain broth and serve hot or refrigerate/freeze, then reheat as needed.

-This magic mineral broth is great to drink on it’s own, seasoned to taste with salt and pepper.
+This magic mineral broth is great to drink on its own, seasoned to taste with salt and pepper.
 It also makes an excellent base for soups, stews, sauces, and as a cooking liquid for grains and braised dishes.